ivukotic/v4A/README.md

 To configure monitoring on bare metal just run [monitor.sh](Monitoring/monitor.sh).

+Ideally you want both of these (server and monitoring script), to be run in systemd.

 ## Configuring it for Frontier access caching

 This is a [configuration](default.vcl) that you will need.
 It is very simple and it just loads cache misses from the two ATLAS Frontier servers.